 Education crisis affects the most underprivileged children

 The COVID-19 pandemic is causing extreme disruption worldwide to all essential sectors, including education.
-On 8 April, UNESCO reported schools are closed in 188 countries meaning almost 1.6 billion children and young people cannot attend school.
 For developing countries, the consequences of this global education crisis are disastrous.

 In the countries where Edukans is actively working to improve education, all children are at home.
 Very few children have access to distance learning.
 In the slums and rural areas, a smartphone is a rarity, computers and tablets a dream.
 Countless parents, who often have to work hard as unskilled day labourers or small farmers for an insecure daily income, lack the knowledge and skills to support their children at home.
 Many parents are caught in a constant dilemma: do I stay home to take care of my children or do I leave them alone to earn money for food for our family?
 For most children and young people, the corona crisis means that their learning is at a standstill.
 And this, whilst for them education is vital, and that is especially true now.
 School is about more than learning to read and write.
 It is where children learn how to stay healthy and that it is okay to stand up for themselves.
 It is a safe place where children can be children and where they make friends.
 For many young adults, education offers the only chance of an income.
 Various sectors which offered learn-work apprenticeships have closed, which means many young people cannot continue with their vocational training and earn nothing.